 Airport lounge access

 Both of these cards offer airport lounge access when traveling, which can be an extremely useful benefit.
-The Business Platinum Card and the Venture X Business both offer Priority Pass Select memberships, which provides access to more than 1,300 lounges worldwide.
+The Business Platinum Card and the Venture X Business both offer Priority Pass Select memberships, providing access to more than 1,300 lounges worldwide.

 However, the membership provided by the Venture X Business also includes credits for Priority Pass spas and restaurants, which Amex does not offer.
 This can be a great feature when lounges aren't available.

 That being said, those who have the Business Platinum Card can enjoy the Global Lounge Collection.
 This includes Amex's own Centurion Lounges, certain Lufthansa lounges, Delta Sky Clubs, and more.
-Note that recent Delta changes included reduced access to Sky Clubs starting February 1, 2025, after which you'll only get six visits per year with your card, unless you spend $75,000 or more on your card annually to gain unlimited visits.
+Note that recent Delta changes included reduced access to Sky Clubs.
+Effective February 1, 2025, cardholders only get 10 visits per year with your card — unless you spend $75,000 or more on your card annually to gain unlimited visits.

-In contrast, the Venture X Business grants unlimited entry to Plaza Premium Lounges and Capital One Lounges — but there are only two currently open.
+In contrast, the Venture X Business grants unlimited entry to Plaza Premium Lounges and Capital One Lounges — though there are just three lounges open at present.

 Winner: Business Platinum Card